 Let potential buyers visualize making the house a place where they will build their own memories and add their own personal touches.
 If buyers can’t see past your personal photos and artifacts, they can’t paint that visual picture.

 Clutter is a distraction making the house look dirty, unorganized, and smaller.
 Keeping your house clean before selling is very important and should be a priority of yours.
+Make sure you’re regularly vacuuming with something like a Bissell vacuum cleaner.
 If you are unsure of whether your house is clean enough to be put on the market, you might want to check out a professional cleaning service such as Sparkle and Shine as they may be able to help your home get nice and ready for sale.
 Remove unnecessary items from shelves, counter tops, tabletops, bookshelves, and even closets.
 Rent a storage unit if necessary.

 Remove books from bookcases.

 Take out knickknacks from bookshelves, desktops, and tabletops.

 - Almost every home shows better with less furniture.
 Remove items that block or hamper paths and walkways.

 - Put items in storage, if necessary.